 Immunological assays should be validated prior to the Phase 2b study.

 Biomarker studies should be designed prior to the onset of Phase 2b clinical efficacy studies.

 If the candidate vaccine is likely to be administered at or around the time of other vaccines, non-interference studies should be planned.

 Immunogenicity data from Phase 2b should be evaluated and be consistent with that observed in earlier studies and support continued development of the candidate vaccine.
 Biomarker samples collected during the Phase 2b study should be analysed for potential correlates of protection and/ or risk.
 These data, if available in time, should inform the development of the Phase 3 programme.
 A plan should be made for collection of further biospecimens for evaluation or discovery of biomarkers in Phase 3.
-Non-interference studies, if needed, should have been conducted during Phase 2b and no clinical or immunological interference demonstrated.
+Non-interference studies with concomitantly administered vaccines, if needed, should have been conducted during Phase 2b and no clinical or immunological interference demonstrated.